fgero/dhcpv6-mod/README.md

 Enable Unifi UDM/UDR Unifi DHCP V6 client to pass options to ISPs like Orange, by extracting values from V4 DHCP client options.

+Keep the mod even after a reboot, although in the case of a Unifi OS firmware update, currently, we need to pass a manual command after the reboot.

-Note : this mod is needed as there is no possibility to configure DHCP v6 client options in the WAN section of Unifi's GUI.
+This mod is needed as there is no possibility to configure DHCP v6 client options in the WAN section of Unifi's GUI.

 Here are the 4 DHCP options that are propagated from V4 to V6 with needed transformations (headers from RFC8415 for opt 16 and 1) :